cpaterno/csc-212-s18/lab-04/readme.md

 }
 ```

 Note that for this lab's starter code, each implementation of maximum subarray sum will stop running if it runs for longer than one minute, and will return `-1` instead of the actual answer.
-You can use this to handle algorithms that run for too long, or simply print the time the algorithm ran for anyway.
-In the case where the algorithm is running for too long, "N/A" can be used as a placeholder since the actual time is not known.
+In the case where the algorithm is running for too long, `N/A` should be used as a placeholder in the output since the algorithm did not actually complete.

 ## About Maximum Subarray Sum